duracloud/deployment-docs/aws-setup.md

 A sub-account should then be created which will be used for compute-related AWS resources.
 Once your sub-account is created, [log in to it](http://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_accounts_access.html#orgs_manage_accounts_access-as-root) and create an IAM user with Administrative authority.
 Log in as this IAM user to proceed with the setup detailed below.

 ## Set up IAM Roles / Users
 Create the following IAM Roles with the specified policies.
+These IAM roles are used to provide the DuraCloud applications and systems with the necessary access to AWS services.

 ### duracloud-instance
 Policies:  AmazonSQSFullAccess, AmazonSESFullAccess, AmazonS3ReadOnlyAccess